 - Non-Science Prerequisites must be completed by the end of spring semester of the junior year.

 Applicants are encouraged but not required to have an MCAT score at the time of the interview.
 Any current score may be reported on the application.
 Applicants may take the MCAT exam on more than one occasion.
 All scores must be received no later than July 31 just prior to the senior year.
 If multiple exams have been taken, the applicant’s best score will be considered.
-New for this year: A minimum MCAT score will no longer be required but remains an important component of the application review.

 Letters of Recommendation